bonsai-rx/docs/articles/documentation-style-guide.md

 ---
 Write content here.
 ```

-1) Create a new article markdown file and place it in the `docs/articles` folder.
-In this markdown file, include a reference to the individual operator.md file.
+2. Create a new article markdown file and place it in the `docs/articles` folder.
+In this markdown file, include a reference to the individual operator `.md` file.

 ```markdown
 Some documentation content.